Phenomenology of

 is enabled in an extremely efficient way: The so called

-out that as of yet only the case of unadulterated thermodynamics can
+out that as of yet only the case of unadulterated thermodynamics is under theoretical control.

-can be done in terms of adiabatic approximations applicable because of a
+sources can be accounted for in terms of adiabatic approximations due to the

 screening length is too small to generate an area law for the spatial Wilson